resbazaz/organization/GOVERNANCE.md

 Amendments to this governance will take place via [github issues?]

-## Task Forces
+## Committees

-ResBaz task forces operate as a dedicated team, working together to steer ResBaz affiliated events towards the defined objectives.
-Each task force acts as a catalyst for driving change and advancing digital literacy within the respective event.
+ResBaz committees operate as dedicated teams, working together to steer ResBaz affiliated events towards the defined objectives.
+Each committee acts as a catalyst for driving change and advancing digital literacy within the respective event.

 ### Formation

-The formation process may involve open calls for volunteers and nominations by the ResBaz [board].
-Interested members of ResBaz with willingness to contribute will be accepted on ResBaz task forces.
+The formation process may involve open calls for volunteers and nominations by the executive committee.
+Interested members of ResBaz with willingness to contribute will be accepted on committees.

 ### Operations

 ### Termination

-A task force may be terminated by a unanimous vote from the ResBaz board.
-Members of a task force should contribute and participate regularly in their respective event.
+A committee may be terminated by a unanimous vote from the executive committee.
+Members of a committee should contribute and participate regularly in their respective event.

+The executive committee can be terminated by [help].

-### Current task forces
+### Current committees

+#### Executive committee

+[info about committee]

+See ResBaz Leadership below for more detail.

-#### [need Annual Conference task force]
+#### Conference committee

 The conference task force is not tasked with planning the conference.
 Rather, the conference task force will oversee the creation of a conference planning committee, keeping ResBaz missions within planning conversations.

-#### [need Coffee & Code]
+#### Coffee & Code committee

 The Coffee & Code task force is made up of [names], [names], [names], and [names].

-#### [need Hacky Hour]
+#### Hacky Hour committee

 The Hacky Hour task force is made up of [names], [names], [names], and [names].

-## ResBaz Board
+## ResBaz Leadership

 ### Roles and responsibilities